By Rev. Tim Warner

 They were elated that I brought another gift from their partner church to help them expand their prophetic work with the orphans.

-Emory Grove’s latest gift to support the Orphan’s Trust is now helping the church build self-sufficient Christian leaders, rather than a permanent welfare class, through providing for school fees and uniforms.
+Emory Grove’s latest gift to support the Orphan’s Trust is now helping the church build self-sufficient Christian leaders, rather than a permanent welfare class,

 Another of the churches that I serve, Mill Creek Parish UMC, out of an initiative begun by the Vacation Bible School a year ago, has worked with the District Superintendent of the Mutare District to partner with the West Zimunya Circuit of churches.
 We, too, have helped them drill a well that is used by three churches and a community.